If you are a resident in Worcestershire you are entitled to a bus pass if one or more of the following apply:

 - Driving licence

-- You have a disability or injury which seriously impairs your ability to walk
+- have a disability or injury which seriously impairs your ability to walk.

-- You do not have the use of both arms
+- do not have the use of both arms.

-- You have had your driving licence refused or revoked on medical or physical grounds
+- have had your driving licence refused or revoked on medical or physical grounds.

-You require care and support at all times, to qualify you will need to provide proof of one of the following:
+You can get a bus pass if you require care and support at all times, to qualify you will need to provide proof of one of the following:

 - Higher Rate Care Component of Disability Living Allowance